Formed in August 1958, and chartered in 1959, the Rotary Club plays an active and committed role in the community life of Kapunda.

 Rotary is an organization of business and professional leaders united worldwide who provide humanitarian service, encourage high ethical standards in all vocations, and help build goodwill and peace in the world.
 In more than 160 countries worldwide, approximately 1.2 million Rotarians belong to more than 29,000 Rotary clubs.

 Rotary club membership represents a cross-section of the community’s business and professional men and women.
-The world’s Rotary clubs meet weekly and are nonpolitical, nonreligious, and open to all cultures, races, and creeds.
+The world’s Rotary clubs generally meet weekly (though we meet twice a month) and are nonpolitical, nonreligious, and open to all cultures, races, and creeds.

 Object of Rotary